 The leverage ratio is defined as Tier-1 capital divided by a measure of non-risk weighted assets (including specific off-balance sheet items).
 The aim of Basel III/CRD IV is to constrain the build-up of leverage and to reinforce the capital requirements with a simple, non-risk based "backstop" measure.
 On an EU level, the leverage ratio requirements are phased in with initially a reporting period, a disclosure obligation as of 1 January 2015 and the migration to a binding harmonised requirement.
-If Basel III is followed under CRD IV, the leverage ratio may not fall below 3%, though there is still uncertainty as to the exact percentage and scope of the leverage ratio under CRD IV.
 The EU rules deviate from Basel III rules in certain aspects (e.g. in imposing an additional systemic risk buffer) and (in respect of some provisions) provide national flexibility to apply more stringent prudential requirements than set in the EU (or Basel) framework.
-In this respect, the European Commission has proposed a binding leverage ratio of 3% under the EU Banking Reforms (as described above under 'Risk Factors - BNG Bank is subject to substantial regulation and oversight.
+In this respect, the European Commission has proposed a binding leverage ratio of 3% pursuant to the EU Banking Reforms (as further described below), a leverage ratio surcharge applying G-SIBs whereas BNG Bank does not currently expect to qualify as such a G-SIB (as described above under 'Risk Factors - BNG Bank is subject to substantial regulation and oversight.
 Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability').
 According to the proposal, competent authorities remain responsible for monitoring leverage policies and processes of individual institutions and may impose additional measures to address risks of excessive leverage, if warranted.
 Prior to the announcement of the EU Banking Reforms, the previous Dutch government announced that it wished to implement a leverage ratio of at least 4% for significant Dutch banks.
 However, further to the Coalition Agreement, it appears that a leverage ratio of 4% is no longer being actively pursued by the Dutch government, but that the leverage ratio will be aligned with EU requirements.
-Furthermore, the former Dutch Minister of Finance indicated that a 4% percentage would not apply to BNG Bank, although there is no assurance this will be the case, given its specific business model of lending exclusively to municipal governments and other public entities.
-In addition, the former Dutch Minister of Finance stated that he will try to obtain appropriate leverage ratio agreements on a European level in respect of banks with business models similar to BNG Bank.
-BNG Bank believes that public sector banks require a bespoke capital requirements framework which takes into account their generally low risk, high quality assets.
-As the leverage ratio includes 100% of all loans and advances, irrespective of their creditworthiness, the ratio will have a relatively profound impact on public sector banks in general and BNG Bank specifically because its lending largely consists of exposures granted to or guaranteed by Dutch authorities at national, provincial and municipal levels with a risk weighting of 0%.
-The new leverage ratio may result in excessive capitalisation, which is inefficient and permanently reduces shareholder returns.
-The authorities are cognizant of the objections raised by BNG Bank to the leverage ratio (see also the remarks of the former Dutch Minister of Finance set out above).
-Recital 95 of the CRR states that when reviewing the impact of the leverage ratio on different business models, particular attention should be paid to business models which are considered to entail low risk, such as mortgage lending and specialised lending with regional governments, local authorities or public sector entities.
-There is no guarantee such views represent current government views or if they do that they will not change or such endeavours will be successful.
-Although the EU Banking Reforms' 3% leverage ratio is expected to become applicable to BNG Bank, it does propose to provide for certain (further) adjustments to the measure of exposures that would have to be included in the leverage ratio calculation, in light of the constraints that such leverage ratio may entail for certain business models and lines of business.
-Such adjustments may to a certain extent become applicable to exposure of BNG Bank.
-In any case, in the aforementioned statement, the former Dutch Minister of Finance stressed that banks, with business models similar to BNG Bank, should continue to improve their leverage ratio, because it is currently unclear what a harmonised European leverage ratio framework would entail for BNG Bank.
-Finally, international discussions regarding a possible leverage ratio surcharge for G-SIBs have resulted in the Basel III Reforms introducing such surcharge.
-BNG Bank does not qualify as such a G-SIB.
+Furthermore, the former Dutch Minister of Finance indicated that this 4% leverage ratio requirement (if introduced) would not necessarily apply to BNG Bank (although there is no assurance this will be the case if introduced)given its specific business model of lending exclusively to municipal governments and other public entities.